How many times have you threatened your kids with a consequence, only to not actually enforce it? Learn how to avoid giving empty threats.

 Instead, take away—you guessed it—her play dough, even just for the next hour.
 You might say, “It looks like you’re not being responsible with the play dough right now.
 I’m going to put it away until later when you know how to better play with it.”

-Similarly, you can have her clean the play dough bits herself before she can move onto the next activity.
+Similarly, you can have her clean the play dough bits herself before she can move on to the next activity.
 You can say, “You really enjoy sprinkling play dough bits, but it’s getting messy.
-If you continue to doing that, you’ll need to clean up your mess before we have a snack.”
+You’ll need to clean up your mess before we have a snack.”

 The consequence—not having play dough or having to clean it up—is a natural result of the choices she’s making.